advancedtelematic/quickcheck-state-machine/talk/bobkonf-2019-summer-icfp/slides.md

 # Background

 * I was working on end-to-end testing microservices and clients interacting with those

-* Questions
-    - How do we measure the quality of our software?
+* Question: How do we measure the quality of our software?
-    - Improve Agile process, where exactly does end-to-end testing fit in?

 * Started reading about the two software development processes *Cleanroom Software Engineering* (Mills et al) and *Software Reliability Engineering* (Musa et al)

-* Today I'd like to share my interpretation of what those two camps have to say about the above two questions, and show how one might go about implementing (the testing part) of their ideas
+* Today I'd like to share my interpretation of what those two camps have to say about the above question, and show how one might go about implementing (the testing part) of their ideas

 ---